palaashatri/adda/python/nvidia-smi-gui-pt/README.md

 # NVIDIA-SMI GUI Monitor

-A simple, real-time graphical interface for monitoring NVIDIA GPU status using `nvidia-smi` command output.
+A real-time graphical interface for monitoring NVIDIA GPU status using `nvidia-smi`, with color-coded metrics, process table, and power limit adjustment.

 ## Overview

-This application provides a user-friendly GUI that displays NVIDIA GPU information in real-time, updating every 2 seconds.
-It's built using Python's Tkinter library and executes the `nvidia-smi` command to fetch GPU status information.
+This application provides a user-friendly GUI that displays key NVIDIA GPU information in real-time, updating every 2 seconds.
+It is built with Python's Tkinter library and uses the `nvidia-smi` command to fetch GPU status and running processes.

 ## Features

 - Real-time GPU monitoring with automatic updates every 2 seconds
+- Color-coded display for utilization, memory, temperature, and power draw
+- Table of running GPU processes (PID, name, memory usage)
+- Button to open a window for adjusting the GPU power limit (with min/max/current shown)
-- Clean, scrollable text interface displaying full `nvidia-smi` output
+- Collapsible section showing the full `nvidia-smi` output
 - Error handling for missing drivers or command failures
 - Cross-platform compatibility (Windows, Linux, macOS)
 - Lightweight and minimal dependencies